How to Apply

 We make every effort to ensure the admissions process is as easy as possible.
-What we need to do is actually rather simple — get to know one another and decide whether we are a good fit.
-To do this, you need to learn about us.
-Explore this website, come and visit, spend a day going to class, and maybe most importantly, ask lots of questions of us, of our students, and of our parents.
-The other part is helping us learn about you.
-Part of this is done through conversations such as the admissions interview, and part of it is done through the collecting of paperwork.
-Some of this paperwork can be completed by you online, and some of it you will need to give to your current school to complete and submit.
+What we need to do is actually rather simple — get to know one another and decide if we're a good fit.
+To do this, please start by learning about us.
+Explore this website, come and visit, spend a day going to class, and maybe most importantly, ask questions.
+The other part is helping us learn about you through conversations such as the admissions interview, and through the collecting of paperwork.
+Some of this paperwork can be completed by you online, and some you will need to give to your current school to complete and submit.

 Schedule an Interview and Visit to Solebury